The Relation Between Integration and Differentiation

 23. The base of a solid is the ordinate set of a nonnegative functionf’over the interval [0, a].
 All cross sections perpendicular to this interval are squares.
 The volume of the solid is

-a3 - 2acosa + (2 - a2)sina
+3 - 2acosa + (2 - a

 for every a ≥ 0.
 Assume f is continuous on [0, a] and calculate f(a).

-24. A mechanism propels a particle along a straight line.
-It is designed so that the displacement of the particle at time t from an initial point 0 on the line is given by the formula f(t) = t2/2 + 2tsint.
+2/2 + 2tsint.
 The mechanism works perfectly until time t = π when an unexpected malfunction occurs.
 From then on the particle moves with constant velocity (the velocity it acquires at time t = π).
 Compute the following: (a) its velocity at time t = π; (b) its acceleration at time t = π/2 ; (c) its acceleration at time t = 3π/2; (d) its displacement from 0 at time t = 5π/2.(e) Find a time t > π when the particle returns to the initial point 0, or else prove that it never returns to 0.

 25. A particle moves along a straight line.
 Its position at time t is,f(t).
 When 0 ≤ t ≤ 1, the position is given by the integral